matheus-ft/matching-engine/README.md

 market <side> <qty>
 ```

-(Market orders don't have a specified price, so they trade at the best offer available)
+Note that market orders don't have a specified price, that is because they trade at the best offer available.

-And, for simplicity, it is considered that the input is always in the correct format.
-As if the engine received the order from a button pressed and not an actual string typed by a person who could make a mistake - yes, this is a point where the project could improve, with a good quoting syntax (and NLP, maybe).
+For simplicity, it is assumed that the input is always in the correct format.
+As if the engine received the order from a button pressed by traders, and not a literal string typed by a person, who could make a mistake - yes, this is a point where the project could improve, with a good quoting syntax (and NLP, for a sexy data science title).

-The outputs, however, are only two:
+The outputs, however, are only two

+1) if a match is found:

 > Trade, price: \<price>, qty: \<qty>

-if a match was found, and
+2) if a **market** order has no counterparty available:

 > Booking failed: no orders to match

-if a market order could not trade (limit orders that don't trade will always be booked/"stored").
+It should be noted that **limit** orders that aren't traded right away will always be stored as "booked"

 ---